Mwpereira/Vector-Space-Model/README.md

 ### tf-idf weighting scheme

-We made use of the conventional weighthing scheme for tf-idf like so:
+We made use of the conventional weighting scheme for tf-idf like so:

 Step 1: Computing the Term Frequency(tf)